phamhoailinh/nopcommerce_playwright/README.md

-# nopcommerce_karate
+# nopcommerce_playwright
-This is repository for automation test, based on Karate Framework.
+This is repository for automation test, based on Playwright Framework.